dcbaker/cython/docs/src/userguide/numpy_tutorial.rst

 ======================

-* If you want to learn how to make use of `BLAS <http://www.netlib.org/blas/>`_ or `LAPACK <http://www.netlib.org/lapack/>`_ with Cython, you can watch `the presentation of Ian Henriksen at SciPy 2015
+* If you want to learn how to make use of `BLAS <http://www.netlib.org/blas/>`_ or `LAPACK <http://www.netlib.org/lapack/>`_ with Cython0, you can watch `the presentation of Ian Henriksen at SciPy 2015
   <https://www.youtube.com/watch?v=R4yB-8tB0J0&t=693s&ab_channel=Enthought>`_.
-* If you want to learn how to use Pythran as backend in Cython, you can see how in :ref:`Pythran as a NumPy backend <numpy-pythran>`.
+* If you want to learn how to use Pythran as backend in Cython0, you can see how in :ref:`Pythran as a NumPy backend <numpy-pythran>`.
   Note that using Pythran only works with the :ref:`old buffer syntax <working-numpy>` and not yet with memoryviews.